 Superman Does Scenario Planning

-The other thing that troubles you is crime, which seems to be declining in Metropolis but increasing in Gotham City, where that wimpy Batman seems to be struggling.
-Again, nobody really knows which way the future trend will head in either city--only that there seems to be no end to weird bad-guys.
+The other thing that worries you is the crime rate, which seems to be declining in Metropolis but increasing in Gotham City, where that half-wit Batman is perpetually struggling.
+Again, nobody really knows which way the future trend will head in either city--only that there seems to be no end to the appearance of weird bad-guys.

-So, unable to predict the future around these two especially troubling issues, you decide to devise some scenarios.
-And, because you already know what's keeping you up at night, you decide to look at two sets of extremes:
+So, unable to predict the future around these two especially fraught issues, you decide to devise some scenarios.
+To do that, you look at two sets of extremes:

 - First, you imagine, five years from now, that the world still only has that one piece of kryptonite locked away safely (we’ll call that the “Low K” extreme), and, conversely, there will be a thriving black market for synthetic kryptonite and you’ll be in some deep trouble (“High K”).